 Can you say pretty in punk?
 Although undeniably out there, a mullet hairstyle that’s dipped in mermaid and neon hues such as pink, teal and gray definitely boasts a more feminine spin.
-This funky-fresh look is equally at home in the club as it is on the runways, so if you’re a dancing queen eager to strut your stuff, this might give you just the right amount of swag without overpowering your features.
+This funky-fresh trendy short hairstyles are equally at home in the club as it is on the runways, so if you’re a dancing queen eager to strut your stuff, this might give you just the right amount of swag without overpowering your features.

 8. Ducktailed Curls

 Modern short haircuts with bangs made into a Victory roll at the front and a ducktail at the back (a.k.a. tapered to a letter “v,” reminiscent of a duck’s booty) are a throwback to a popular look back in the ’50s.
 Big with the neighborhood greasers or hot-rod gang members, ducktailed hair was achieved by slicking back both sides of the hair with pomade or gel (try it with TRESemmé TRES Two Mega-Firm Control Gel) and rolling over the fringe to flop forward on the forehead, for that telltale Teddy Boy look.
 Recreate this look today with some gel on the sides and a more natural-looking front.